Azure/iotedgedev/CONTRIBUTING.md

 make test
 ```

-In addition this this, you can also run and debug the tests individually using the VSCode test runner UI if the Python extension is installed (installed by default in the devcontainer).

-It is recommended to run all tests with `tox -e py39` or `make test-all` at least once before making the PR.
+> It is recommended to run all tests with `tox -e py39` or `make test-all` at least once before making the PR.
 The pytest test runner environment is slightly different from tox, so some tests may pass with that and not in tox, resulting in failures in the pipeline.

-### VS Code Debugging

-You can debug with VSCode in two ways:

-- Install the Python extension, navigate to the test in the test file you'd like to run, right click on the VSCode test runner arrow next to the test and select `Debug test`.
-- Select 'Python: debug test file' in the `Run and debug` tab of vscode, open the test file you'd like to debug and hit `F5`